 Coronavirus living briefing

-In this living briefing, we’re looking at how Covid-19 is affecting major aspects of the global economy.
-You can expect something new every business day and recent updates since your last visit are highlighted for easy skimming.
+In this living briefing, we looked at how Covid-19 was affecting major aspects of the global economy.
+Updates since your last visit were highlighted for easy skimming.

 - High-risk healthcare workers and White House staffers were among the first to receive the Pfizer-BioNTech jabs in the US.
-Overall, inoculation is falling well short of its targets.
+Vaccinated people can gather indoors, the CDC said in March, and in May, the FDA authorized the Pfizer vaccine for for 12- to 15-year-olds.

 - Older adults, frontline health workers, and nursing home staff are the top priorities in the UK, which has beaten vaccine schedules and promised to offer all adults a shot by July 31.